lmwnshn/deprecated-hugo/content/databases.md

 - Completions are added to CQ by kernel (1:1 submissions:completions, tagged with identifier) in no particular guaranteed order.
 - Most applications should just use `liburing`, but that requires kernel 5.6+.
 Ubuntu 20.04 LTS only ships 5.4.

+## Code style

+### Redis : The different types of code comments.
+[Link](http://antirez.com/news/124)

+- Key idea: function, design, why, teacher, checklist, guide, comments are useful.
+Specifically, "what" comments are not necessarily harmful.
+- Excellent example comments.

+### Personal notes.

+- Give a component a DescriptiveName.
+Use DescriptiveName to refer to DescriptiveName even if repetitive.
+- Words to be banned or strongly reconsidered prior to use:
+  - Too much potential for ambiguity, allows for too much sloppiness in coding: this, that, it.
+  - Too much potential for run-on sentences: more than two commas, semicolon (make a new sentence instead), any sentence longer than two lines of comments.
+- Just capitalize and punctuate every sentence.
+Much better looking.

 ## Performance

 ### sled : Great benchmarking overview and experiment checklist.
 [Link](https://sled.rs/perf.html).